AmeerEleyan/AmeerEleyan/README.md

 -->
 <h1>About Me 📌</h1>

-- 👋 I am Ameer Eleyan
+- 👋 I am Ameer Eleyan.
-- 💻 I am a computer science student at Birzeit University
+- 💻 I am a computer science in 3ed year student at Birzeit University.
+- ⚡ Very interested in {ML, DP, AI}.
+- 📫 You can to reach me in **ameer.eleyan.pgr@gmail.com**

 <br />